 But over the past few weeks, there seems to be a change in attitude at least on the part of the distributors.
 They really, really want the government to get involved in this.
 And it’s not because they have an undying love for government intervention — remember, this industry was founded by libertarians, or at least libertarian sympathizers.
 Simply put, they have reached the end of their respective ropes.
 One distribution executive I spoke with last week even dismissed the old notion that the issue could be resolved by a large MSO digging in its heels and refusing to carry a channel — th executive believes it would only mean prices would rise for everyone else.

 In smaller markets, it’s even worse, although it gets little attention.
-Did anybody outside Milwaukee and Green Bay, Wis.; Omaha, Neb.; and Palm Springs, Calif., really care that six Journal Communications stations were dark to Time Warner Cable customers in those areas for nearly two months?
+Does anybody outside Milwaukee and Green Bay, Wis.; Omaha, Neb.; and Palm Springs, Calif., really care that six Journal Communications stations have been dark to Time Warner Cable customers in those areas for nearly two months?

 That is a shame because in the long run, it is the smaller markets that are most affected by retrans blackouts.
 Customers in major markets have other outlets to get their news and entertainment, but for smaller areas, oftentimes the local broadcast station is the only source of local news.
 Sure there are other broadcast affiliates, but taking away a voice in a market that has a limited number of them can never be good.